GaThsaPer/MapGenerator/README.md

 # MapGenerator - still in progress
-Map Generator is my script writed in C# to procedural generation hexagonal map to TBS game.
-It was created in mind to integrate with Unity Engine, and can be used in mainly strategic games and other which needs dynamic hexagonal map generation.</br>
+Map Generator is a script I wrote in C# to procedural generation hexagonal map to TBS game.
+It was designed to integrate with the Unity Engine, and can be used in mainly strategic games and other which needs dynamic hexagonal map generation.</br>
-Aim that script is to generate map to my game idea "Hexiv", which will be mainly TBS mobile game.</br>
+The goal of this script is to generate maps for my game concept, "Hexiv", which will be mainly TBS mobile game.</br>
-(Currently it only generate shapes of terrains without biomes, and only Archipelago and Lakes works quite correctly in my opinon.
+(Currently, it only generates terrain shapes, without biomes and only the Archipelago and Lakesoptions work correctly in my opinon.
 The rest of configurations aren's satisfies me.)
 ## Generation Method
 1. [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) - I'm using a perlin noise with some modifications like octaves, frequency and amplitude to get an expected results.
-Also I wrote pin pong modification to make rivers, but I didn's used it yet.
+Also I wrote a pin-pong modification to make rivers, but I didn's used it yet.
-2. [Voronoi Diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) - I'm using a logic from Voronoi diagram generation, but with modifications.
-Instead creating all diagram, I'm creating some points with coordinates and for each center of hex, I'm finding the nearest "Voronoi point" and assign that point attribute to hex.
+2. [Voronoi Diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) - I use logic from Voronoi diagram generation, but with modifications.
+Instead of creating the entire diagram, I'm creating some points with coordinates and for each center of hex, I'm finding the nearest "Voronoi point" and assign that point attribute to hex.
 # Configurations
-## Maps Genetation options
+## Map Generation Options
 1. Seed
 2. Map Size
 * Duel (44x26)